 Most of the time, custom domain issues happen due to incorrect setup.
 Make sure you have read through the custom domain setup documentation if you haven't already.
-If you are still facing issues, read on.
+If you're still facing issues, read on.

 You are experiencing one of the following issues